ram-sriram/Viewers/platform/docs/docs/configuration/dataSources/dicom-web.md

 ATTENTION!
 Already have a remote or local server?
 Skip to the [configuration section](#configuration-learn-more) below.

-While the OHIF Viewer can work with any data source, the easiest to configure are the ones that follow the [DICOMWeb][dicom-web] spec.
+While the Cure Assist can work with any data source, the easiest to configure are the ones that follow the [DICOMWeb][dicom-web] spec.

 1. Choose and install an Image Archive